 Q: Besides patience, what other qualities are necessary in an equestrian who wants to ride an OTTB?

-Quite hands, and a quite seat.
+Quiet hands, and a quiet seat.
 They should also be someone who isn’t going to expect miracles.

 Q: What about the Thoroughbred temperament.

 A Thoroughbred will give you the world, I think, once they understand what you want and why.
 You have to set guidelines for their behavior, and reinforce that, because they will test you.
 If I go into the ring and one starts trotting sideways, I have to explain that they can’t do that, by using all the tools in my toolbox to address that behavior.
 Thoroughbreds are very smart.

 Q: Though some Thoroughbreds may require more dedicated training than other breeds, you think it’s worth it.

 Yes!
 They have more heart and more drive than other breeds I’ve worked with, and their work ethic is amazing.
 They want to work for you, and they want to do it right.
 If I’m riding at 70 percent and I get on a Thoroughbred, they cover me; they bring 130 percent.
 If I’m riding a Warmblood, a breed I think is more laid back, and I go out at 70 percent, they’ll also work at 70 percent.
 They’re the worker bees!

 11 responses to “Clubhouse Q&A: Straight talk on riding OTTBs”

 Tammy is my trainer and has done an incredible job teaching my OTTB, What a Trippi, along with teaching me not just how to ride but how to communicate properly with my horse.
 I think this article should be a must read for anyone purchasing their first OTTB.